Holiday (2010 film)

 Holiday is a 2010 French comedy crime film directed by Guillaume Nicloux.

 Plot

-One evening, Michel Trémois fails in the pharmacy of a provincial railway station and remembers the sequence of events which, in two days, have pushed his life party weekend with his wife Nadine to rebuild their relationship and save their sexuality, nothing has finally gone as planned ...
+One evening, Michel Trémois falls in the pharmacy of a provincial railway station and remembers the sequence of events which, in two days, have pushed his party life weekend with his wife Nadine, to rebuild their relationship and save their sexuality.
+Nothing goes as planned.
 After a wild and tumultuous night embellished singular encounters, the wake-Michel is brutal and painful.
-He not only finds himself accused of murder but his wife was not found ...
+He not only finds himself accused of murder but his wife is not found.